 Career Based Intervention

-Apollo Career Center provides training for 11 area high schools including: Ada, Allen East, Bath, Bluffton, Columbus Grove, Elida, Hardin Northern, Perry, Shawnee, Spencerville, Wapakoneta.
+Apollo serves 11 Member School Districts: Ada, Allen East, Bath, Bluffton, Columbus Grove, Elida, Hardin Northern, Perry, Shawnee, Spencerville, and Wapakoneta.